One of the most respected stage actors in Japan is none other than Genki Okawa.

-Today, Lagrange Point are one of the most powerful and exciting units in the seiyuu business.
-They have perfect teamwork and chemistry, their choreographies are eye catching and their singing skills are truly impressive.
+Today, Lagrange Point is one of the most powerful and exciting units in the seiyuu business.
+They have perfect teamwork and chemistry, their choreographies are eye-catching and their singing skills are truly impressive.

 Alongside Okawa were Toshiki Masuda (Marginal #4) and Shouta Aoi (Unicorn Jr.).
 This group had everything to be a good one but no one really knew if their contrasting tones would work together.